 The Franco Sarto Wide Calf Riding Boot is yet another great riding boot that has a flexible leather lining and a flexible sole.
 If you can’t find enough room in the calf area, these boots certainly give you extra room.
 Sure it is not specifically designed with riding in mind, they can certainly be used for riding.

 It features a non-slip synthetic sole which is great for really getting traction when riding.
 The quality is pretty good as well for what it is worth, but obviously, it isn’t anything amazing.
 Overall, we think that this is just a great all-around riding boot that gives you plenty of extra room in the calf area.
 It is reasonably priced and very stylish as well in our opinion.

 #5.Mountain Horse Rimfrost Rider III Boots

 Lastly, we have Mountain Horse Rimfrost Rider III Boots, which are the best winter riding boots for those who want a rather affordable winter riding boot with nice breathability, durability, and comfort.
 But the key feature here in our opinion is still affordability as we like this boot is just very cheap for what it is worth in quality and performance.
 It will protect you well in rain or snow and keeps you warm.

-Yes, it is a little stiff and requires some breaking in and it in not as comfortable as some of the brands we recommended above.
+Yes, it is a little stiff and requires some breaking in and it is not as comfortable as some of the brands we recommended above.
 Also, we find it a bit hard to get on and take off.
-However, the price is still just way too good to be true for this quality and for most people they can overlook some minor comfort issues for this.
+However, the price is still just way too good to be true for this quality, and most people can overlook some minor comfort issues for this.